 If you are looking for a great hiking/snowshoeing/cross country skiing trail, then the Krumwiede Forest Reserve off Wheeler Road near Glen Arbor should be on your list of places to visit.

-The 1.8 mile trail here follows a gated forestry road and makes a gradual, gentle ascent up along an impressive ridge, making a large loop until returning visitors to the valley below.
+The 1.9-mile trail here follows a gated forestry road and makes a gradual, gentle ascent up along an impressive ridge, making a large loop until returning visitors to the valley below.
 Midway up the ascent, you can take the narrow footpath which follows the top of the ridge before reconnecting to the forestry road loop.
 Along the way, you’ll see a working, sustainable forest that features everything from an invasive black locust grove that the Conservancy is working to eradicate to mature northern hardwoods of all ages, including portions that will remain un-harvested.
 This is a woodland trail that is especially beautiful after a heavy snowfall, or in the fall when the colors are at their peak.
 One caveat; the trek down the back side is much steeper than the gentle ascent.

-Krumwiede is the first forest reserve of its kind for the Leelanau Conservancy.
-What is a Forest Reserve?
-It is land that is actively being managed as a sustainable, healthy forestland that is periodically harvested for timber.
+Krumwiede was the first forest reserve of its kind for the Leelanau Conservancy.
+Palmer Woods is our 2nd “Forest Reserve”: land that is actively being managed as a sustainable, healthy forestland that is periodically harvested for timber.
 Back in 1997, when Bob and Gerry Krumwiede donated a conservation easement on the land, it was the largest easement to date.
 The family had farmed in the valley portion of the land and recognized the importance of preserving high quality working forests.
 They reserved the right then to manage the forest as a commercial timberland, under a forest management plan approved by the Conservancy.

 The Krumwiede family maintained ownership of the land until 2007, when they donated the land outright to the Leelanau Conservancy.
-“Our forest reserves are managed to maintain and improve the biological diversity and forest ecosystem processes while producing timber in a manner that meets Michigan’s best management practices,” says Jenee Rowe, the Conservancy’s Director of Conserved Lands.
-“Our management will focus on protecting water quality, wildlife habitat, and restoring native ecological communities while allowing for commercial harvests that promote the concept of sustainable forestry practices and planning.”
+Our forest reserves are managed to maintain and improve the biological diversity and forest ecosystem processes while producing timber in a manner that meets Michigan’s best management practices.
+Our management will focus on protecting water quality, wildlife habitat, and restoring native ecological communities while allowing for commercial harvests that promote the concept of sustainable forestry practices and planning.

-“The Krumwiede’s had great forethought in preserving this land for future generations,” adds Price.
-“They also have helped to protect a variety of wildlife habitat and one of Leelanau’s most scenic landscapes on the doorstep of Sleeping Bear Dunes National Lakeshore.”
+The Krumwiede’s had great forethought in preserving this land for future generations.
+They also have helped to protect a variety of wildlife habitat and one of Leelanau’s most scenic landscapes on the doorstep of Sleeping Bear Dunes National Lakeshore.